 [Heading inserted by No. 78 of 2003 s.
 17.]

-51. Commission may limit exercise of powers by police
+51. Commission may limit exercise of certain exceptional powers

 (1) The Commission may give directions limiting the exercise of an exceptional power under Divisions 3, 4 and 5.

 (2) The Commission may revoke or vary directions under this section or give further directions limiting the exercise of the exceptional power.